 1. Create a Guest List.

 Perhaps the most important part of any cookout is the people there.
 Determining who you want to invite to your cookout will change how you plan the event.
-For example, a family cookout may be better suited to a park where children have a place to run and play and takes place during the whole day whereas a company cookout may need to take place in a parking lot for one afternoon.
+For example, a family cookout may be better suited to a park where children have a place to run and play during the whole day whereas a company cookout may need to take place in a parking lot for one afternoon.
 The menu for a gathering of 10 people will probably be very different from one for 100+ guests.

 2. Hammer Out Logistics.

 Once you have set the who, it's time to work on the when, where, and what.
 Determine the ideal location for the cookout and, if possible, reserve a date with the location.
 What would your guests like to eat?
 (Think of what you would expect at a similar cookout.)
 Now you have a time, place, and menu!

 Now that you have determined the who, what, when, and where, it's time to settle the how.
 How do you plan to feed your guests?
 It's important to budget your resources— your time and money— for a cookout.
 It's very easy for a cookout to get out of hand and steamroll everyone.
 Don't let that happen to you!
 Figure out how much money you can spend on the cookout and how much time you can dedicate to prepping for it.
 Then hold fast to your budget!
 If you don't think you can handle it all on your own, partner with someone else to co-sponsor the cookout with you.
 If you plan to invite a lot of guests, consider asking them to bring sides or drinks to relieve some of the cooking burden on you.